RTXteam/RTX/README.md

 contributors can be found under [contributors](graphs/contributors), in addition to the team members listed above.
-We also acknowledge technical assistance and contributions from NCATS staff (Christine Colvis, Noel Southall, Mark Williams, Trung Nguyen, Tyler Beck, Sarah Stemann, and Debbi Adelakun), and Arnab Nandi, Will Byrd, Greg Rosenblatt, Michael Patton, Chunlei Wu, Kevin Xin, Tom Conlin, Harold Solbrig, Matt Brush, Karamarie Fecho, Julie McMurray, Kent Shefchek, Chris Bizon, Steve Cox, Patrick Wang, Chris Mungall, and Melissa Haendel.
+We also acknowledge technical assistance and contributions from NCATS staff (Christine Colvis, Noel Southall, Mark Williams, Trung Nguyen, Tyler Beck, Sarah Stemann, Debbi Adelakun, and Tyler Peryea), and Arnab Nandi, Will Byrd, Greg Rosenblatt, Michael Patton, Chunlei Wu, Kevin Xin, Tom Conlin, Harold Solbrig, Matt Brush, Karamarie Fecho, Julie McMurray, Kent Shefchek, Chris Bizon, Steve Cox, Patrick Wang, Sui Huang, Theo Knijnenburg, Gustavo Glusman, John Earls, Chris Mungall, and Melissa Haendel.
 Support for the development of RTX was provided by NCATS through the Translator program award OT2TR002520.
 Support for the development of ARAX was provided by NCATS through the Translator program award OT2TR003428.

 # Installation and dependencies